 For those of a more intellectual bent, the building also housed a public library with one room for Greek texts and another for Latin.
 Entrance to the baths was free, but plenty of local business would have been provided by the numerous shops, bars and brothels which were built nearby.
 In their heyday, the baths were extravagantly decorated by mosaics and painted statues, although only a few remnants of these are still visible today.
 Most famously, it was here in 1545 that a dig undertaken by the Farnese family uncovered the colossal statues of the Farnese Bull and the enormously muscular Farnese Hercules, both of which are now on display in the National Archaeological Museum of Naples.

 The Baths of Caracalla remained in use until 537 AD when the invading Goths cut off the water supply to the city.
 In later years, some of the grounds were used to house pilgrims who had fallen sick during their journey, whilst the decorated rooms were heavily plundered to adorn other more recent buildings and churches.
 Serious excavations on the site began in 1824, unearthing amongst other things the famous mosaics now conserved in the Vatican museum.
 Since the 1930s, the site has been used (albeit sporadically) as a wonderful backdrop for outdoor operatic recitals, the most famous of which was perhaps the concert of the Three Tenors which ended the 1990 Italian World Cup.
 In the summer months open-air operatic concerts are still held here.

 Visiting the Baths of Caracalla

-The baths can be reached from the metro stations Circo Massimo or Piramide, both on Linea B.
+The baths can be reached with a short walk from the metro stations Circo Massimo or Piramide, both on Linea B.